egis/build-tools/README.md

-build/ 		# compiled and concatenanted classes dist/ 		# compiled JS classes src/ 		#  ES6 and Handlebars templates style/ 		# LESS, SASS or, CSS resource/	# Copied as is to build directory lib-export.js	# the entrypoint ala index.js
+build/ 		# compiled and concatenanted classes dist/ 		# compiled JS classes src/ 		#  ES6 and Handlebars templates style/ 		# SASS or CSS resource/	# Copied as is to build directory lib-export.js	# the entrypoint ala index.js
 ```